Trump slaps sanctions on Iran as tension mounts

 The nuclear deal obliged Iran to curtail its nuclear program and halt any nuclear weapons research in exchange for relief from US and international sanctions targeting the sector.

 If the deal collapses, however, some observers fear a nuclear arms race in the Middle East.
-US officials insist that the new sanctions have no bearing on the deal — for now.
+US officials insist the new sanctions have no bearing on the deal—for now.

-“Iran has to determine its response to our actions.
-Iran has a choice to make,” a senior administration official said.
+“Iran has to determine its response to our actions,” a senior administration official said.

 “We are going to continue to respond to their behavior in an ongoing way and at an appropriate level to continue to pressure them to change their behavior.”